mt-sre/mt-sre.github.io/content/en/docs/creating-addons/monitoring/deadmanssnitch_integration.md

 type: Opaque
 ```

+### Alert
-### Your alertmanager will need a constantly firing alert that is routed to DMS:
+Your alertmanager will need a constantly firing alert that is routed to DMS:
 Example of an alert that always fires:

 ```yaml